 It was one of the lowest money moments of my adult life.
-I was standing in line at Walmart with a cart full of groceries and a ton of people behind me.
+I was standing in line at Walmart with a cart full of groceries and many people behind me.

-Then, my husband applied to medical school and got accepted to one outside of the country.
-We made the tough decision to quit both of our jobs and move.
+Then, my husband applied to medical school and got accepted into one outside of the country.
+We made the tough decision to quit our jobs and move.
 We were living on student loans, and I had just started freelance writing.

-The great thing about this experience, as mortifying as it was, is that it was the catalyst for me to really improve our financial situation.
+As mortifying as it was, this experience was the catalyst for me to improve our financial situation.

 I also used my freelance writing income at the time to chip away at my credit card debt.

 By watching what I spent and budgeting with cash envelopes, I was able to pay off $6,000 of credit card debt in 18 months.
 Then my husband and I were able to build our first emergency fund, and things got a lot better after that.

 I don’t wish a declined a credit card on anyone.
 But if it does happen, here are some steps you can take:

 When Your Credit Card Gets Declined, Stay Calm